thecml/kubernetes-on-arm/README.md

 #### See node health via `cAdvisor`

 Go to a web browser and type: `{IP of you Pi node}:4194` and a nice dashboard will be there and show you some nice real-time stats.

+## Configuration

+There is a configuration file: `/etc/kubernetes/k8s.conf`, where you can customize some things:
+ - `K8S_MASTER_IP`: Points to the master in the cluster.
+If the node is master, it uses `127.0.0.1` (aka `localhost`).
+Default: `127.0.0.1`
+ - `FLANNEL_SUBNET`: The subnet `flannel` should use.
+[More information](https://github.com/coreos/flannel#configuration).
+Default: `10.1.0.0/16`
+ - `DNS_IP`: The IP the DNS addon will allocate.
+Defaults to: `10.0.0.10`.
+Do not change this unless you have a good reason.
+ - `DNS_DOMAIN`: The domain for DNS names.
+Defaults to: `cluster.local`.
+If you for example changes this to `abc`, your DNS names will look like this: `my-nginx.default.svc.abc`.

+You can also customize the master containers´ flags in the file: `/etc/kubernetes/static/master/master.json`.
+There the configuration for the master components are.
+[Official file](https://github.com/kubernetes/kubernetes/blob/master/cluster/images/hyperkube/master-multi.json)

+You may also put more `.json` files in `/etc/kubernetes/static/master` and `/etc/kubernetes/static/worker` if you want; they will come up as static pods.

+On Arch Linux, this file will override the default `eth0` settings.
+If you have a special `eth0` setup (or use some other network), edit this file to fit your use case: `/etc/systemd/network/dns.network`

+## Cross-compiling

+For this project, I compile the binaries on ARM hosts.
+But I've also made a script that can cross-compile if you want to compile it faster.
+Check it out: https://github.com/luxas/kubernetes-on-arm/blob/master/scripts/build-k8s-on-amd64/Dockerfile

 ## Service management